msillano/IoTwebUI/README21.md

  </TR>
 </TABLE>
 <HR>
-Having only one message, the precedence rules are: SOUND() and URL (auto) are examined first, then Tap-to-run and RULE (auto), and POP and VOICE only last (compatible: the same message can be used for both); Beep is always usable.
-So, to have both 'pop' and 'tap-to-run', you need to create two Alerts with the same conditions: in one the 'message' will be the text for the 'pop-up', in the other the name of the 'tap' -to-run'.
-The display of pop-ups may depend on your browser configuration: using 'run_me.bat' automatically updates the configuration for the new browser instance.
-User actions (e.g. buttons) can temporarily enable pop-ups.
-However, in order not to lose information, if the pop-ups are disabled for some reason, the message is still presented in a window of the APP: the difference is that the pop-ups can be many, while the window is unique and is reused with a counter.<br>
-All Alerts are stored and visible in the 'Alert log', from the main menu.

 #### VoiceRecognition: greater freedom
 - The availability of this function depends on the browser used.
-- It is not easy to achieve the efficiency achieved with specialized HW (smart speakers: Google, Alexa), because the result depends on various factors, including the microphone used, the related adjustments, the reduction of background noise, etc. In the tests, I went from over 90% recognition to a terrible 20%!
+- It is not easy to achieve the efficiency of specialized HW (smart speakers: Google, Alexa), because the result depends on various factors, including the microphone used, the related adjustments, the reduction of background noise, etc. In the tests, I went from over 90% recognition to a terrible 20%!
-- NB: Now it is optimized for the Italian language only.
-But easy to port to other languages (see file speech02.2.js).
+- **NB: Now it is optimized for the Italian language only**.
+But easy to port it to other languages (see file speech02.2.js, e.g. localized version: speech02.2.en.js).
 - The choice of keywords and names for 'tap-to-run' and 'RULE' is also important: for example 'name three words' is difficult to recognize, while 'fire the light' is easily recognized.
-- I believe that this depends on the linguistic models used: correct Italian sentences, with a common meaning, are more recognizable than isolated words.
+- I believe that this depends on the linguistic models used: correct sentences, with a common meaning, are more recognizable than isolated words.
 For example 'Tuya' is often confused with 'Giulia'.
 - The presence of articles and/or prepositions facilitates recognition.
 - Voice control is optional, and can be disabled in the configuration.
 - If enabled, voice-recognition can be used in two ways, either continuously or by pressing a button.
 The default mode is set in configuration but can be changed with voice commands.
 - the default grammar is as follows - in brackets (at): optional words; vertical bar to|up: alternative words-: <br>

-'Hey Tuya, run|activate (la|un*) xxx (xxx (xxx))' => launch 'tap-to-run' or RULE, name max 3 words
+'Hei Tuya, esegui|attiva (la|un*) xxx (xxx (xxx))' => launch 'tap-to-run' or RULE, name max 3 words

-'Hey Tuya, (in|to) expert mode' => opens EXPERT mode
+'Hei Tuya, (in|al) modo expert' => opens EXPERT mode

-'Hey Tuya, (in|to) user mode' => go back to USER mode
+'Hei Tuya, (in|al) modo utente' => go back to USER mode

-'Hey Tuya, go (to*) scenes' => navigation to the 'tap-to-run' page and RULE
+'Hei Tuya, vai (alle*) scene' => navigation to the 'tap-to-run' page and RULE

-'Hey Tuya, go (to*) rules' => navigation to the edit RULE page (if in EXPERT mode)
+'Hei Tuya, vai (alle*) rule' => navigation to the edit RULE page (if in EXPERT mode)

-'Hey Tuya, go (to*) home' => navigation to the page with the device tree
+'Hei Tuya, vai (alla*) home' => navigation to the page with the device tree

-'Hey Tuya, return|home' => navigation to the page with the device tree
+'Hei Tuya, ritorna|home' => navigation to the page with the device tree

-'Hey Tuya, continuous voice mode' => start non-stop recognition mode.
+'Hei Tuya, modo (della*) voce continuo' => start non-stop recognition mode.

-'Hey Tuya, voice mode to|on request|demand' => start recognition mode with the button.
+'Hei Tuya, modo (della*) voce a|su richiesta|domanda' => start recognition mode with the button.

-'Hey Tuya, stop talking' => stop the continuous recognition mode.
+'Hei Tuya, basta voce' => stop the continuous recognition mode.

 (*) note: the list of prepositions and articles accepted in the third position is very long: 'il','lo','la', 'le', 'a', 'ad', 'ai', 'al', 'all', 'allo', 'alla', 'alle', 'di', 'del', 'della', 'dei', 'un', 'una', 'con', 'colla': choose those that facilitate recognition.